kefranabg/bento-starter-docs/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
+  - title: 💚 Vue.js
+    details: BentoStarter uses Vue.js because it is probably the easiest js framework to learn today.
+  - title: 🏠 Hosting ready
+    details: Deploy your app when a new version of your project is pushed, thanks to Firebase hosting.
+  - title: 🚀 Progressive Web App
+    details: We provide a strong PWA configuration so your web app can be used as a mobile (IOS / Android) or desktop application.
-  - title: Simplicity First
+  - title: ☁️ Cloud database
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
+    details: We use firestore that provides a cloud NoSQL Database, so you can focus on writing your web app code.
-  - title: Vue-Powered
+  - title: 📁 Well structured
-    details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+    details: BentoStarter helps you getting started by prosing a default app structure based on best practices.
-  - title: Performant
+  - title: ✅ CI / CD
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+    details: We provide an optionnal continuous integration/delivery configuration that helps you to control your code quality before deployment.
-  - title: Simplicity First
+  - title: 🙌 Flexible
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
+    details: As this project is a template and not a CLI, you can modify the whole project according to you needs.
-  - title: Vue-Powered
+  - title: 🔎 Prerendering / SEO
-    details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+    details: Prerender your different app pages and boost SEO with meta-data description per page.
-  - title: Performant
+  - title: 🛠 Tooling
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+    details: BentoStarter use vue-cli as it's the default tooling system for Vue.js.

-footer: MIT Licensed | Copyright © 2018
+footer: MIT Licensed
 ---